Uberspace/lab/STYLE.md

 If you already committed your changes without following this style guide, you are still able to [change the message](https://help.github.com/en/articles/changing-a-commit-message) afterwards.

 When you're happy with your guide, create a [pull request](https://github.com/Uberspace/lab/compare).
 We'll look at it and we'll give you feedback until we're happy too.

+## Keep track of your guide and issues around it

+If possible for you, we would be happy if you would be approachable for issues and questions even after publishing and maybe could keep track of issues showing up concerning the guide.